SHEEP AND LAMBS

 That's the reality of the thing, which for me contrasts so starkly with the cuddly, homely, cozy and comfortable world of knitting blogs which I used to enjoy dipping into.
 I chatted briefly with a few nice women during the day, and had a longer chat with a woman whilst eating our packed lunches (the first and last time I will sit in a farmers bidding area, I would think!)
 I knew it would spoil their fun if I told them what the place really meant to me.

 What a relief it was to get out of the building and breathe the fresh air!
-The sun was shining its socks off for my walk back through the park, taking in the loos in the nearby municipal swimming pool (I have an eye for these things) and enjoying the yarn trail again.
+The sun was shining its socks off for my walk back through the park, enjoying the yarn trail again.
 Instead of going straight back to the railway station I walked along the canal towpath into town.
 Skipton was packed with people, as befits a picturesque market town on the tourist trail, with a busy street market and lots of independent shops.
 Oxfam had a Yarndale window display as well as a stall at the event, and I heard in the shop that they'd had an outstandingly good day.
 The hospice shop too had a basket of yarn and a notice 'we support Yarndale' in the window.

 It was quite hard to write about my reactions to Yarndale – a worthy event in a ghastly setting – a massive crowd of knitters, a whole representative bunch of humanity, and probably none of them concerned about the issues I'm concerned about.
 I felt the camaraderie of knitting and crochet at the same time as heavy alienation from the crowd.
 Apart from issues behind the wool industry, didn't anybody mind being shut up in this massive but crowded and cramped shed, with all its noise and repugnant smell, on such a beautiful day?